Detection of relativistic fermions in Weyl semimetal TaAs by magnetostriction measurements: Results

-\textbf{Distinctions between the Weyl and trivial electrons.} Let us compare the magnetostrictions produced by the Weyl quasiparticles and by the trivial electrons for which the spectrum has the parabolic form.
-For trivial electrons in strong magnetic fields $H$, their lowest Landau level rises above the Fermi level if the parameter $\delta$ characterizing the electron magnetic moment $\mu_e=\delta (e\hbar/m_*c)$ is less than $1/2$ where $m_*$ is the cyclotron mass.
+\textbf{Distinctions between the Weyl and trivial electrons.} When several groups of electrons or holes exist in a conductive material, their Fermi energy $E_F$ (or the chemical potential $\zeta$ at nonzero temperature) generally depends on the magnetic field.
+At first, however, we will neglect this $B$ dependence of $E_F$ since as will be shown below, this simplified approach can provide a sufficiently accurate description of the magnetostriction.
+We start with a comparison of the magnetostrictions produced by the Weyl quasiparticles and by the trivial electrons for which the spectrum has the parabolic form (Supplementary Notes $2$ and $3$).
+For trivial electrons in high magnetic fields, their lowest Landau level rises above the Fermi energy if the parameter $\delta$ characterizing the electron magnetic moment $\mu_e$\,=\,$\delta (e\hbar/m_*)$ is less than $1/2$ where $m_*$ is the cyclotron mass.
 This moment consists of its spin and orbital parts, the latter being due to the spin-orbit interaction.
-For such fields, the Fermi-surface pocket $i$ of the trivial electrons empties, and $n_i(H)=0$ in this ultra-quantum limit.
+For such fields, the Fermi-surface pocket $i$ of the trivial electrons empties, and $n_i(B)$\,=\,0 in this ultra-quantum limit.
 Thus, the magnetostriction of these electrons becomes constant,

-This saturation of the magnetostriction takes place at $H>H_{1,i}/(0.5-\delta)$, see Fig.~\ref{fig1}, where
+This saturation of the magnetostriction takes place at $B$\,$>$\,$F_{i}/(0.5-\delta)$, see Fig.~\ref{fig1}, where

-is frequency of the quantum oscillations occurring at $H< H_{1,i}$, and $S_{{\rm max},i}$ is the maximal cross-sectional area of the pocket $i$.
-On the other hand, if $\delta>1/2$, the $H$-dependent displacement $(e\hbar/2m_*c)H$ of the lowest Landau level from the band edge $\varepsilon_0$ is less than the electron Zeeman energy $\mu_eH$, and at least one Landau level remains occupied by the charge carriers at any $H$.
+is frequency of the quantum oscillations occurring at $B< F_{i}$, and $S_{{\rm max},i}$ is the maximal cross-sectional area of the pocket $i$.
+On the other hand, if $\delta>1/2$, the orbital $B$-dependent displacement $(e\hbar/2m_*)B$ of the lowest Landau level from the band edge $\varepsilon_0$ is less than the electron Zeeman energy $\mu_eB$, and at least one Landau level remains occupied by the charge carriers at any $B$.
 In this case,